opensearch-project/documentation-website/_data-prepper/getting-started.md

 ## 2. Configuring Data Prepper

 Two configuration files are required to run a Data Prepper instance.
 Optionally, you can configure a Log4j 2 configuration file.
-See [Configuring Log4j]({{site.url}}{{site.baseurl}}/data-prepper/managing-data-prepper/configuring-log4j/).
+See [Configuring Log4j]({{site.url}}{{site.baseurl}}/data-prepper/managing-data-prepper/configuring-log4j/) for more information.
 The following list describes the purpose of each configuration file:

 * `pipelines.yaml`: This file describes which data pipelines to run, including sources, processors, and sinks.
 * `data-prepper-config.yaml`: This file contains Data Prepper server settings that allow you to interact with exposed Data Prepper server APIs.